 Dubrovnik to Split by Car: One-Way Rental, Route and What to Expect

-Driving from Dubrovnik to Split: the 235 km route via Pelješac Bridge, Makarska Riviera stops, Omiš canyon, tolls on the A1 and how the one-way rental works on this corridor.
+Driving from Dubrovnik to Split: the 235 km route via Ston and the Pelješac Bridge, which stretches actually have tolls, Makarska Riviera stops, Omiš canyon, and the one-way rental.

-Leave Dubrovnik early if travelling in summer.
-The city’s access roads — particularly the D8 coast road and the A1 entry — back up badly on summer mornings and evenings.
-Once on the A1, traffic flows freely.
+Leave Dubrovnik early if you’re travelling in summer.
+The city’s access roads — the D8 out toward the airport and Konavle — back up badly on July and August mornings and evenings, mostly from cruise passengers and airport transfers converging at once.

-The Pelješac Bridge (opened July 2022) was a significant infrastructure change for this route.
-Before it existed, the coastal road dipped through Neum — a 9 km strip of Bosnian and Herzegovinian territory — requiring a brief border crossing with passport checks in both directions.
-The bridge eliminated this entirely.
-The route is now fully within Croatia from Dubrovnik to Split, with no border formalities.
+From Ston, the road continues to the Pelješac Bridge, which opened in July 2022 and was a genuine change for this route.
+Before it existed, the coastal road dipped through Neum — a 9 km strip of Bosnian and Herzegovinian territory — meaning a brief border crossing with passport checks in both directions.
+The bridge removed that step completely: the drive from Dubrovnik to Split is now entirely inside Croatia, no border formalities at all.

-The bridge itself is worth noticing as you cross: 2.4 km long, high above the Neretva Channel, with views south toward the Pelješac coast.
+The bridge itself is worth slowing down for as you cross: about 2.4 km long, well above the Neretva Channel, with the Pelješac coastline visible to the south.

 Makarska Riviera

-The coastal strip between Ploče and Split — the Makarska Riviera — is the main reason to take the scenic route rather than staying on the A1 for the full distance.
-The D8 coastal road through this section passes through:
+The coastal strip between Ploče and Split — the Makarska Riviera — is the main reason to stay on the D8 rather than cutting inland onto the A1.
+The coastal road through this section passes through:

 Makarska — the main town of the riviera, backed by the Biokovo mountain range.
 The beach is right in the centre.
 The promenade is lined with restaurants and bars and becomes a significant tourist scene in July–August.